bflaven/assets-for-Zambia-training/2_agile_methodology_quick_intro/README.md

 <a id="agile_2"></a>
 ## 2. Play Agile <a href="#top">&#8593;</a><br>
-Let's gave the same short job description for project management from 2 different perspectives or mindsets.
+Let's gave the same short job description for project management from 2 different perspectives or mindsets, deliberately exaggerated.

 **With a Waterfall perspective**